 Funded through the Industry Transformation Research Hub program the main partners of the Basin GENESIS Hub are the University of Melbourne Geodynamics group, Curtin University’s Petroleum Group, Geoscience Australia, the California Institute of Technology, and five national and international industry partners.

-The Basin GENESIS Hub members met up for a conference at the Sydney Institute of Marine Science in Chowder Bay, October 2014.
+The Basin GENESIS Hub members meet once a year at the Sydney Institute of Marine Science in Chowder Bay, or at alternatively in Melbourne.

 Basin GENESIS Hub Collaborators